e4u8/adc_2channels_DMA/README.md

 The worst-case RMS error from the partial-cycle truncation is well below 1% over a 1-second window — acceptable for Vrms and Irms at this stage.

-**ZCD becomes mandatory** for active power P and power factor PF, because those require the voltage and current samples to be aligned to the same complete cycles.
-ZCD is deferred to the next branch.
+**ZCD becomes mandatory** for accurate P and PF, because partial cycles bias the cross-product mean.
+It is deferred to the next branch.

 ### Output as scaled integers